- About Us

 Corvallis, OR 97331

 Oregon State University is committed to protecting the security, safety, and health of faculty, staff, students and the public; as well as, safeguarding the assets and resources of the University.
-To meet these objectives, the University has adopted OSU Standard 576-055-0000 to 0160 and the University’s Criminal History Checks Policy for Employment and Service.
+To meet these objectives, the University has adopted University Policy 576-055 et seq,

 Criminal History Checks will be conducted as a condition prior to any applicant, employee or volunteer providing services in a critical or security-sensitive position.
 All categories of unclassified employees, classified employees, graduate assistants, student employees, volunteers and job applicants may be subject to this check.
 To ensure confidentiality and consistency of process across campus, all criminal history checks will be conducted by the Office of Human Resources.
 All criminal history checks will be conducted in a manner that supports the University’s commitment to non-discrimination.

-Critical or security-sensitive designated positions are identified using criteria described in OSU Standard 576-055-0020 and in consultation with the hiring supervisor.
+Critical or security-sensitive designated positions are identified using criteria described in University Policy 576-055-0020 and in consultation with the hiring supervisor.
 These are positions with duties containing the following access types: direct access to persons under 18 years of age or access to student residence facilities; access to and control over information technology systems; access to confidential information, where disclosure is prohibited; access to property where hazardous materials are located; access to laboratories, nuclear facilities or utility plants where access is restricted to protect the health or safety of the public; fiscal; financial aid, payroll or purchasing responsibilities as one of the person’s primary responsibilities; access to personal information such as social security numbers, dates of birth, driver license numbers, medical information, personal financial information or criminal background information; and, access to or responsibility for the care, safety and security of animals.